Meet Our Partners

-- A division of the Department of Career Education, Arkansas Rehabilitation Services (ARS) has been charged with providing opportunities for Arkansans with disabilities to lead productive and independent lives.
+- A division of the Department of Commerce, Arkansas Rehabilitation Services (ARS) has been charged with providing opportunities for Arkansans with disabilities to lead productive and independent lives.
 This is our mission statement and it is the foundation for the programs and comprehensive services that we provide to individuals with disabilities to enable them to prepare for and enter the workforce.

 University of Arkansas for Medical Sciences

 - UAMS, with its intersection of education, research, and clinical programs, brings a unique capacity to lead healthcare improvement in Arkansas.
 Among its assets for leadership are its status as the only academic health center in the state, its statewide network of centers for public education and clinical outreach, its emphasis on population health, and its leadership in health informatics and statewide information technology.
 In addition, UAMS has a unique capacity for translational research – speeding the rate at which research can inform clinical care and health improvement.

 - Arkansas Children’s Hospital (ACH) is the only pediatric medical center in Arkansas.
 Known for being one of the largest pediatric medical providers in the United States, ACH proudly provides world-class medical care to children and families throughout Arkansas and surrounding areas.

 - The mission of CHI St. Vincent and Catholic Health Initiatives (CHI) is to nurture the healing ministry of the Church, supported by education and research.
 Fidelity to the Gospel urges us to emphasize human dignity and social justice as we create healthier communities.

 - The mission of Ouachita County Medical Center is to provide accessible, personal and quality health care in a safe and confidential environment, with courtesy, friendliness, and respect.